gkaf89/NCC-Trainings/docs/courses/openmp/exercise-2.md

 ??? question "Questions"

     - Does the value of vector `a` change after the parallel loop, if not why, think?
     - Do we really need to mention `shared(a)`, is it neccessary?

-#### <u>Private variable</u>
+## Private variable

 - Each thread will have its own copy of the private variable.
 - And the private variable is only accessible within the parallel region, not outside of the parallel region.
 - By default, the loop iteration counters are considered as a private.
 - A change made by one thread is not visible to other threads.

 <figure markdown>
 ![](figures/private-white.png){align=center width=500}
 </figure>

 ??? example "Examples: Private variable"